-Want to find the perfect campground near Greenville, SC for camping with kids?
+Want to go camping near Greenville, SC with kids?
 When it comes to hitting the Great Outdoors with your kiddos for an unforgettable camping adventure, there are lots of wonderful options for you to consider!
 Our area abounds with family-friendly campgrounds from the primitive to the RV type.
 Travel a little further for more wilderness or sandy beaches.
 Read on to learn more about some of our readers’ favorite spots!

 For even more outdoor adventure ideas see our page: Things to Do Outside